 Bárður Snæfellsás

-Ármann's story is told in Ármannssaga hin yngri which is a latter time saga.
+Ármann's story is told in Ármannssaga hin yngri, a later time Saga.

 Ármanns saga hin yngri is based on Ármannsrímur - the Rhyme of Ármann by Jón Guðmundsson lærði in 1637.
 Then there is Ármanns þáttur by Jón Þorláksson.

-And Ármanns saga hin yngri (the younger one) was written in the 18th century, most likely by Halldór "sýslumaður" Jakobsson.
+And Ármanns aga hin yngri (the younger one) was written in the 18th century, most likely by Halldór "sýslumaður" Jakobsson.
 A bit complicated ;)

-Ármanns saga hin yngri tells us about events that took place during the settlement of Iceland, but we don't have an old Ármanns saga, like the other 42 old sagas.
+Ármanns saga hin yngri tells of events during the settlement of Iceland, but we don't have an older Ármanns saga, as with the other 42 old sagas.

-Ármanns saga is most likely based on some old events which have lived in oral tradition and have been glorified and added to them.
+Ármanns saga is most likely based on older events that have been passed down in oral tradition and have been glorified and expanded.

 It is a good read as such, and who knows if the troll games on the Hofmannaflöt plains really happened.
-I would like to think so, and it makes it much more interesting to visit this area.
+I want to think so, and it makes this area much more interesting to visit.

-Ármann is the protector of his surroundings much like Bárður is the protector of the Snæfellsnes peninsula, and he had supernatural powers.
+Ármann is the protector of his surroundings, much like Bárður is the protector of the Snæfellsnes peninsula, and he has supernatural powers.

-If people called upon him in need he appeared and helped them out, and who knows, he might still be helping people in need in this area.
+If people called upon him in need, he appeared and helped them, and who knows, he might still be helping people in this area.

-Ármann is described as having freckles and yellow-red curly hair all the way down to his waist, which he sometimes wore in braids.
+Ármann is described as having freckles and curly yellow-red hair that extends down to his waist, which he sometimes wore in braids.
 He wore a blue cloak.

-The way Ármann and Bárður are related is that Bárður and Ármann's mother, Svafrlaug, were first cousins, but their fathers, King Dumbur and Lundur, were brothers.
+Ármann and Bárður are related as their mothers, Svafrlaug, were first cousins, and their fathers, King Dumbur and Lundur, were brothers.

 And Ármann's father, Dalmann, was the foster brother of King Dumbur.

-Ármann arrived in Iceland, from Dalmannsdalir valley in Norway, a couple of years earlier than Bárður Snæfellsás, the Saga mentions.
-And after Bárður settled in Iceland they met up and rekindled the friendship of their fathers.
+Ármann arrived in Iceland from the Dalmannsdalir valley in Norway, a couple of years before Bárður Snæfellsás, the Saga mentions.
+And after Bárður settled in Iceland, they met up and rekindled their fathers' friendship.

 And ever since they held parties at each other's place in mid-winter.

-When Ármann arrived in Iceland, he stayed for the night with Ingólfur Arnarson at Reykir in Ölfus in South Iceland, but Ingólfur was the first settler of Iceland back in 874, and the founder of Reykjavík, which is now the capital city of Iceland.
+When Ármann arrived in Iceland, he stayed the night with Ingólfur Arnarson at Reykir in Ölfus in South Iceland.
+Ingólfur was the first settler of Iceland in 874 and the founder of Reykjavík, now Iceland's capital.

-At Hrafnabjörg Ármann was offered the job of looking after sheep for the farmer.
+At Hrafnabjörg, Ármann was offered the job of looking after the farmer's sheep.

-When Ármann was exploring the surroundings north of Hrafnabjörg he met a man, who told him that he was the owner of this land.
+When Ármann was exploring the area north of Hrafnabjörg, he met a man who told him he owned this land.

 And he told him about Mt. Ármannsfell, with a good forest and grassland, maybe the best one, and that he would like to have him as a neighbour.